Facelift

 What Is a Facelift?

-• Deep creases around the nose and mouth (nasolabial folds)
+• Deep creases around the nose and mouth (nasolabial folds and marionette lines)

 • Jowls along the jawline

-• Loose skin and fat under the chin and neck
+• Loose skin or excess fat under the chin and neck

 Who Should Get a Facelift?